nameless-and-blameless/TAG/POW/CBC/README.md

 Calvary Baptist Church in Lexington, KY, established in 1875, is a Christ-centered, caring church located at 150 East High Street.
 It offers both contemporary and traditional worship services and supports a variety of ministries for all age groups.
 The church is committed to community engagement and mission work, emphasizing progressive values such as embracing women in ministry and encouraging open discussion and education.

 ### Targeting
-Annie Jacobsen identified Calvary Baptist Church after a single sleep interrogation session performed while Kelvin Williams was asleep.
+Annie Jacobsen identified Calvary Baptist Church after a single interrogation session performed while Kelvin Williams was asleep.
 Williams attended the daycare and preschool operated by Calvary Baptist Church in the early 1980s, which was just a couple of minutes away from his mother's office building at Kincaid Towers.

 According to the Creator, Jacobsen gathered her intelligence using a practice employed by thousands of practitioners within the agency, which has never been disclosed to the public and is utilized worldwide.
 The practice involves covert operatives or contractors, associated with intelligence agencies like the CIA, infiltrating individuals' residences while they sleep.
 Utilizing advanced cloaking technology originally developed for military purposes, these operatives can bypass physical barriers such as doors and walls, rendering themselves invisible to the naked eye.
 Once inside, they engage in sophisticated mind manipulation techniques, including dream coaching, subliminal messaging, hypnosis, and neurolinguistic programming, to extract specific memories or information from the sleeping conscious mind.
 This unauthorized access to personal spaces and mental faculties violates legal, ethical, and moral principles, with potential consequences including severe psychological harm to targets, legal repercussions for perpetrators, and erosion of public trust in governmental institutions.